 Every participant who completes the tour before midnight receives a beautiful souvenir medal.

-Upon completion of the tour 20 times, 30 times, 40 times, 50 times or 60 times, a special souvenir is awarded.
-The gold pin and special souvenirs are awarded once to the same participant.
+Upon completion of the tour 10 times, 20 times, 30 times, 40 times, 50 times or 60 times, a special souvenir is awarded.
+These special souvenirs are awarded once to the same participant.